-Programming projects are to be implemented individually (except for the final project which can [and highly recommended] be done in groups of two) from scratch.
-That is, you should not derive solutions from existing sources or previous instances of this course (including previous postings from the online course, at other universities etc).
+Programming projects are to be implemented individually.
+You should not derive solutions from existing sources or previous instances of this course (including previous postings from the online course, at other universities etc).
 Discussion of programming projects is allowed (encouraged).
 Copying of solutions or code from other students, or from students who previously took this course in any university or online setting is not allowed.
 If you do obtain substantial help from the instructor, teaching assistant/tutor or another student, you must document this in your program.
 Furthermore, you should in general not copy code from other sources.
 If in doubt, please ask.
 Further specifics are given in the assignment specifications.

 To repeat, you may not copy solutions or code from other students, or students who previously took this or a similar class at a university or online.
 You must clearly declare any code and ideas that came directly from others, as opposed to what you created yourself.
 If you fail to do so, we can only assume you are presenting your own work.
 Of course, presenting other people's work as your own is academic dishonesty.
-Note also that in group assignments (final project if you choose to do it in a group of two), you are collectively responsible for your project; both you and your partner can be held liable (just as you both receive credit for) the resulting assignment.
+Note also that in group assignments (if any), you are collectively responsible for your project; both you and your partner can be held liable (just as you both receive credit for) the resulting assignment.
 Students who engage in dishonest activities, with an intent to alter their grade, will receive an F for the course and be reported to the University for further action.
 Note that you will also be held liable for publicly posting your code on Github or other public websites, if another student subsequently copies from it.

 Students with documented disability are asked to contact the DSP office to arrange the necessary academic accommodations.